ad132p/euler/README.md

 # euler algorithms

-I'm on summer break from college, so I decided to write C program which solve Project Euler's problems one by one.
+I'm on summer break from college, so I decided to write C programs which solve Project Euler's problems one by one.

 :)